 A few Hundred Pounds

 It can be worth putting a few hundred pounds behind you if you can.
 This will allow you to have enough to pay for an unexpected bill or to replace a white good that breaks with something cheap or second hand.
 This should be a bare minimum amount as if you have two expenses at once you will not have enough.
 However, this can be a good amount to aim for to start with so that you have a bit there.
 But you may want to try to make it even more if you can.
+Alternatively you could look to payday loans in the UK for your borrowing needs.

 A Few Thousand Pounds